lazmac3/hugo-static-app/content/_index.md

 cascade:
   featured_image: '/images/gohugo-default-sample-hero-image.jpg'
 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+Welcome to my personal Blog.
+There are links to my social media.
+This is a static site using Hugo and CI/CD with Github and Azure.